apache/pulsar-translation/workflow_guidelines.md

 Here are the steps of the translation workflow:

 ### Join the Pulsar translation project
 1. Sign in [Apache Pulsar Crowdin project](https://crowdin.com/project/apache-pulsar).
 If you don’t have a Crowdin account, on the crowdin page, click **SIGN UP** at the upper right corner and fill in the information to create an account.
-If you have a GitHub, Facebook, Google, Twitter or Gitlab account, you can link any of them to sign in.
+If you have a GitHub, Facebook, Google, Twitter, or Gitlab account, you can link any of them to sign in.

 2. After signing in, click **Join** at the upper right corner on the crowdin page.